edHelper.com

 By Sharon Fabian

-2 There are lots and lots of things you could investigate in the kitchen, since cooking usually involves some chemical processes, but let's just look at these few: bread, red cabbage, hot fudge sundaes, popcorn, and oobleck.
+2 There are lots and lots of things you could investigate in the kitchen, since cooking usually involves some chemical processes.
+Let's just look at these few: baking a cake, red cabbage, hot fudge sundaes, popcorn, and oobleck.

 3 Cooking food often causes a chemical change.
 When a chemical change happens, the food cannot be changed back into what it originally was.
-So, making a salad is not a chemical change, because you can take a salad back apart, but baking bread is a chemical change, because you can't separate bread into its original ingredients.
-Baking bread is a chemical change that uses water, baking soda, and other ingredients that produce acid.
-Baking these ingredients releases carbon dioxide gas, which is what makes the bread rise.
+So, making a salad is not a chemical change.
+You can take a salad apart again.
+Baking a cake is a chemical change, because you can't separate cake into its original ingredients.
+Baking a cake is a chemical change that uses water, baking soda, and other ingredients that produce acid.
+Baking these ingredients releases carbon dioxide gas, which makes the cake rise.

 Paragraphs 4 to 8: